Cliffdale Landfill

 Potable Wells

-One of four potable wells within 1,000 feet of the waste disposal area was sampled on June 13, 2024.
+Permission was obtained by a property owner for one of four potable wells within 1,000 feet of the waste disposal area.
+The well was sampled on June 13, 2024.
 This residential water supply well is located at 9402 Tine Road, approximately 850 feet northeast of the Site.
 The potable well water was analyzed for volatile organic compounds, semi-volatile organic compounds, 1,4 dioxane, metals (antimony, arsenic, barium, beryllium, cadmium, chromium, copper, cobalt, lead, manganese, nickel, selenium, silver, thallium, vanadium, zinc, mercury, and hexavalent chromium), nitrate, sulfate, and ammonia.

 The laboratory report indicated there were no exceedances to the NC 2L Groundwater Standards for the water supply well at 9402 Tine Road.
 A summary of the sampling event and the results are in a report dated July 16, 2024.